dereckdemezquita/octavius/README.md

-Facilitating network inferencing and machine learning workflows Contains various functions developed over my time at GenHotel Great for manipulating large transcriptomic data frames.
+Facilitating network inferencing and machine learning workflows Contains various functions developed over my time at GenHotel Great for manipulating large transcriptomic data.

 ___

-This package will be developed over time, and stored here, ready for download and install.

 To install the package please use devtools with the following commands: